Penetration Testing Services

 What is the difference between penetration testing and red team testing?

 Penetration testing focuses on identifying and validating specific vulnerabilities within defined scope.
-Red team testing simulates a broader adversarial campaign designed to test detection and response capabilities across the organisation.
+Red team testing simulates a broader adversarial campaign designed to test detection and response capabilities across the organization.

 Does penetration testing disrupt business operations?